Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • DO 8GB Plan: $88/month (4 cores, 8GB RAM, 160GB storage)

-Cloudways is also the best WordPress hosting platform offering AWS and Google Cloud hosting options for its customers.
-We say this after testing all the Cloud providers offered with Cloudways and the performance scores are almost identical.
+Cloudways is also the best WordPress hosting platform, offering AWS and Google Cloud hosting options for its customers.
+We say this after testing all the Cloud providers offered by Cloudways, and the performance scores are almost identical.
 WP Engine is the only other best option for WordPress hosting to host on AWS and Google Cloud.
 However, they offer AWS only on custom plans.

 Best For: Cloudways is best suited for website owners who need more power and flexibility over shared hosts and are not ready for the cost of premium managed WordPress hosts.